melamotome/code-from-uni/README.md

 # code-from-uni
-This is a repository for the code written by me while studying in university years 2017-2020
+This is a repository for the code written by me while studying in university.
+Most of it is from years 2017-2018.